ToraenN/buildpacks/docs/README.md

 # Notes
 The scripts only recognize builds in the 'Build:' and 'Archive:' namespaces on PvXwiki.

-Team builds are saved in their own subfolders and each template is named: Team - Build Name - #.txt.
+Team builds are saved in their own subfolders and each template is named: # Standard.txt.
 The scripts do not pull the builds' names or profession prefixes from the page to name the file with.

-Non-team builds that have separate player and hero template codes will appropriately be sorted to the 'general' (player build) and 'hero' (hero build) folders.